-If you want us to look at your claim again or you want to appeal, please follow the advice here.
+For further advice on what to do if you would like us to look at your claim again or you would like to appeal, please visit our Benefit Appeals page.

 If you are still entitled to housing benefit we will make a deduction from your benefit to recover the overpayment weekly.
 The amount we are entitled to deduct depends on your circumstances, we will write and tell you what this amount is.